Human rights groups ask IOC to move Olympics from China - WHIZ News

 “Through vocational education and training, Xinjiang has taken preventive counter-terrorism and de-radicalization measures, effectively contained the once frequent terrorist activities, and protected the right to life, health and development of all ethnic groups to the best extent,” foreign ministry spokesperson Hua Chunying said last week.
 “Over the past four years there hasn’t been a single terrorist attack in Xinjiang.”

-The International Olympic Committee argued the 2008 Olympics would transform China and improve its human rights record.
+The IOC argued the 2008 Olympics would transform China and improve its human rights record.
 Instead, they are often compared to Hitler’s 1936 Berlin Olympics; an authoritarian state using the games as a stage.

 A Washington Post editorial this month suggested China should lose the Olympics.
 “The world must ask whether China, slowly strangling an entire people, has the moral standing to host the 2022 Winter Olympics,” it said.
 “We think not.”